project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 ## Nuclear relaxation/decay for $\rm D_2$ fusion

-When the deuterons tunnel through the Coulomb barrier, for a very brief moment, they form a highly clustered state that can be recognised as an excited state of $\rm ^4He$ (often denoted $\rm ^4He^*$).
+When the deuterons tunnel through the Coulomb barrier, for a very brief moment, they form a state that can be recognised as an excited state of $\rm ^4He$ (often denoted $\rm ^4He^*$).
 There are several excited states and they decay via different "channels".
 For example:
 - Relaxation into the ground state $\rm ^4He$ with the emission of a gamma ray
 - Decay into a proton and triton
 - Decay into a neutron and $\rm ^3He$